oisinos3/SafeMotion/Addons/combined-readme.md

 # Blender Addons for Motion Capture Workflows

-A collection of Blender addons created to manage specific motion capture and animation workflows.
-These tools were developed for the SafeMotion project to streamline the process of working with OptiTrack Motive data and retargeting animations to character rigs in Unreal Engine.
+This folder stores different Blender addons I created to manage specific workflows.
+After initially creating and using them as basic scripts, I updated them to be reusable addons for this project and future work.

 This package includes three addons:
 - **Motive Scene Setup for Blender** - Automated scene organization and retargeting preparation